lavi324/nginx-ingress-controller-setup/README.md

 Change the Jenkins app Kubernetes service type to LB (to get an external IP for the Jenkins UI) and access.
 In the login page insert the user "admin" and search for the admin password with the command:                                                                                 kubectl get secret jenkins -n jenkins   -o jsonpath="{.data.jenkins-admin-password}" | base64 --decode; echo
 Download Kubernetes, Docker, Node and git plug-in's and configure the GitHub and DockerHub credentials.
+Create a pipeline and configure the project GitHub URL.